 We may also share your Personal Information when we feel there is a good reason that is more important than protecting your privacy.
 This does not happen often, but we may share your Personal Information:

 - in order to stop fraud; or if there are serious risks to the public, our staff or to other professionals;

 - to protect adults who are thought to be at risk.

 For all of these reasons, the risk must be serious before we can override your right to privacy.
 If this is the case, we will make sure that we record what Personal Information we share and our reasons for doing so.
 We will let you know what we have done and why if we think it is safe to do so.

 We will do what we can to make sure we hold records about you (on paper and electronically) in a secure way, and we will only make them available to those who have a right to see them.
 Examples of our security include:

 - Encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
 This is done with a secret code or what is called a ‘cypher’.
 The hidden information is said to then be ‘encrypted’;

 - Pseudonymisation, meaning that we will use a different name so we can hide parts of your Personal Information from view.
-This means that someone outside of the Foundation could work on your Personal Information for us without ever knowing it was yours;
+This means that someone outside of the CV Life could work on your Personal Information for us without ever knowing it was yours;

 - Controlling access to systems and networks allows us to stop people who are not allowed to view your Personal Information from getting access to it;